marabesi/php-import-checker/README.md

 - Highlight every unused class that is imported with `use`
 - Change the color to fit your theme
+- opt-in for latest changes and give feedback

 For example if there is an image subfolder under your extension project workspace: